 Must determine which member state’s social security legislation applies to you when you are involved in more than one member state.
 Although, usually you are subject to the member state you work in.

 The social security package also includes the health insurance fund affordable at your annual income.
-The payment for the health insurance is incorporated on the percentage of salary deducted for social security contributions.
+The payment for health insurance is incorporated on the percentage of salary deducted for social security contributions.
 Your employer completes the deduction and payment process to the competent health insurance provider.

 If you are no longer residing in Germany, you will still get the same old-age pension as the German citizens for the time you have worked in accordance with the legitimate rules and regulations in Germany.

-Health Insurance in Germany
+Health Insurance in Germany for EU Blue Card Holders

 More or less, the general payment rate is the same, with exceptions to few funds which demand additional contributions.